danielrd6/ifscube/docs/oned_fit.rst

 * fit_continuum: 'yes', 'no'
     Fits a polynomial pseudo continuum before fitting the spectral features.
+* fitting_window: lambda_0:lambda_1
+    Spectral window in which to perform the fit.
+* fixed_components: feature1, feature2, feature3, ...
+    The spectral features that are to be left out of the fitting process.
+    The spectral lines given in this parameter are kept fixed except for a common factor on their amplitude.
+Bounds and constraints are ignored for every fixed feature, except for the amplitude bounds of the first of the fixed features.
+    **IMPORTANT:** All fixed spectral features must be specified at the end of the configuration file!
 * function: 'gaussian', 'gauss_hermite'
     Sets the function to be used as the spectral feature profile.
 It can be either 'gaussian' or 'gauss_hermite'.
-* fitting_window: lambda_0:lambda_1
-    Spectral window in which to perform the fit.
-* out_image: string
-    Name of the output FITS file.
-* overwrite: 'yes', 'no'
+* guess_parameters: 'yes', 'no'
-    Overwrites the output file if it already exists.
+    Makes an initial guess for the amplitude, centroid and sigma of each spectral feature based on the spectrum.
+Setting this option to yes *does not* mean that you can leave the line definition sections empty.
+A lot of other routines within the algorithm are based on the initial parameters you give for each spectral feature.
 * optimize_fit: 'yes', 'no'
     Only fits pixels that are close to the spectral features set in the configuration file.
 For instance, if you want to fit a spectrum that goes from